dmxcody/212-spring-2019/lab-07/readme.md

 Then those would be some of its properties.
 To decide what methods a mammal may have, you can think about what a mammal (generally) does, such as walking and eating a meal.
 Now of course, it's great to know what a mammal is, and what it does, but now we actually want to have a mammal in our program, which is where objects come in.
-You can use your `mammal` class to create an object called `dog`, and specify that it has four legs, eats dog food (which could be another class), is not hungry at all, and weighs 60 lbs.
+You can use your `mammal` class to create an object called `dog`, and specify that it has four legs, eats dog food, is not hungry at all, and weighs 60 lbs.

-> Moreover, we can step beyond the simple and into more complex examples, such as user profiles for a given payment application.
-These profiles would have a portion of data, such as credit card information, which must be protected at all times.
-Classes allow the developer to specify this protected information, along with the requisite methods for updating it.
-Suppose that we wanted to verify all credit card numbers are actually valid upon update, instead of simply relying on the user to enter it properly; we can provide a method in the `User` class called `update_credit_info` that takes a string and performs validation on that string before storing it into a protected variable within the class.

 Hopefully if you didn't have a good conceptual understanding of classes before, you do now.
 The next step will be to make these concepts concrete in terms of code.